paulocheque/epub-meta/README.md

         ]
     }

-    # You can access the keys like this:
+You can access the dict keys using *dot* notation:

     data.authors
     data.epub_version
+    ...

+You should check for invalid ePub files or for unknown ePub conventions:

+    try:
+        get_epub_metadata('/path/to/my_epub_file.epub')
+    except EPubException as e:
+        print(e)

-To discover and parse yourself the ePub OPF file, you can get the content of the OPF - XML file:
+To discover and parse yourself the ePub OPF file, you can get the content of the *OPF - XML* file:

     print(get_epub_opf_xml('/path/to/my_epub_file.epub'))